New York Pro Bono Scholars Program Frequently Asked Questions

 If you have any questions about the NYPBSP requirements or need assistance determining if the program is right for you, please contact Andy Horwitz, Assistant Dean for Experiential Education, at ahorwitz@rwu.edu.

-Notes on NY Bar Exam
+Notes on the New York Bar Exam